Esper89/SlimeRancher-KeybindLib/README.md

 #### References

 You need to add `KeybindLib.dll` as a reference to your project, the same way you would add `SRML.dll` as described [on the wiki](https://github.com/veesusmikelheir/SRML/wiki/Project-Setup#importing-the-references).
-It's highly recommended to also have `KeybindLib.xml` in the same directory as `KeybindLib.dll`, as it will allow you to see KeybindLib's XML documentation whil you're programming.
+It's highly recommended to also have `KeybindLib.xml` in the same directory as `KeybindLib.dll`, as it will allow you to see KeybindLib's XML documentation while you're programming.

 You will also need `InControl.dll` as a reference, because KeybindLib uses a few of the types from it.